IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## Deleting multiple objects

-A `POST` given a path to an bucket and proper parameters will delete a specified set of objects.
-This requires a `Content-MD5` header in addition to the `x-amz-content-sha256` header.
-This operation does not make use of operation specific query parameters, headers, or payload elements.
+A `POST` that is given a path to a bucket and proper parameters deletes a specified set of objects.
+This command requires a `Content-MD5` header in addition to the `x-amz-content-sha256` header.
+This operation doesn't use operation-specific query parameters, headers, or payload elements.

 **Syntax**